TibFinance/TibDotNetSdk/README.md

 For more details about mothods visit [here](./methods.md)

-## General Objects and  Enumetations.
+## General Objects and  Enumerations.
 ### Address global object

 ```